 Recruitment is in the spotlight.
-I may have been a bit sceptical about the impact of “the great resignation” in my last blog, but I’m ready to admit that I was wrong!
+I may have been a bit skeptical about the impact of the Great Resignation in my last blog, but I’m ready to admit that I was wrong!

 In fact, I recently polled around 150 recruiters and HR professionals on LinkedIn; 76% are seeing an increase in resignations, with the majority of those saying the increase was a lot.
 Whatever the reasons behind this increase, recruitment professionals will have increasing numbers of vacancies to fill in the coming months, and competition for the best talent will be fierce.